This post may contain affiliate links. For my full disclosure see here.

 Breasts Are Not Sore During Pregnancy – Is That Normal?

-If your breast are not sore during early pregnancy (or even later on) that is okay it does not mean you will not be able to breastfeed.
+If your breast is not sore during early pregnancy (or even later on) that is okay it does not mean you will not be able to breastfeed.

 It has no indicator on your breastfeeding journey.
 Take it as a blessing, that you can wear your bra.